jryanconklin/eberron-fansite/README.md

 ## User Stories

-* As an Administrator, I want to add Eberron blog articles to talk about the Eberron Campaign Setting.
+* As a Site Owner, I want to add Eberron blog articles to talk about the Eberron Campaign Setting.

-* As an Authenticated User, I want to view Eberron content and comment on blog posts.
+* As an Authenticated User, I want to view Eberron content and comment on blog posts to participate in the Eberron fan community.

+* As a Site Owner, I want to provide forum posts to talk about the Eberron Campaign Setting in greater depth than provided on my blog.

+* As a Moderator, I want to curate Eberron forum posts on behalf of the Site Owner to guide the conversation in a productive direction.

+* As an Authenticated User, I want to post to the Eberron forums to participate in a rich and vibrant fan community.

 ## Authors
 J. Ryan Conklin